PeakIndicators/Getting-Started-On-Azure-ML/Documents/Anaconda_macos.md

 On the Destination Select screen, select **Install for me only**.

-**note**—If you get the error message “You cannot install Anaconda in this location,” reselect Install for me only.
+**Note**—If you get the error message “You cannot install Anaconda in this location,” reselect Install for me only.

 ![](https://github.com/felicity-borg/Getting-Started-On-Azure-ML/blob/main/Images/A7.PNG)

-6. Click **continue**.
+6. Click **Continue**.
 &nbsp;
 7. Optional: To install PyCharm for Anaconda, click the link to https://www.anaconda.com/pycharm.